 Well, that lasted about four hours once we actually had them in our possession.
 And by day seven, all the romanticizing was gone.
 We bought four adults, and everything about them was a challenge!
 They were way too big to manage without help.
 They looked at fencing as a personal challenge.
 They were extremely destructive to our land.
 The feed bill felt like a new monthly payment, and it was impossible to keep their feed clean (which made the idea of eating them “hard to swallow.”)
 And then there was the smell.

 Over the following years, we would try three more breeds of pig, and each time be left feeling the same way: “I’d so much rather buy my pork than raise it!”

 And then we heard about Kunekunes.
 With skeptical attitudes we read up on them.
 Could it be true?
 A pig that, full grown, is a manageable size?
 A breed that doesn’t root?
-There’s no feed bill?
+There’s very little feed bill?
 They don’t test your fencing?
 They’re clean and friendly?
 We mustered up all the hope for homegrown pork that we had left, and decided to try one last time.

 What we found changed everything!
 Kunekunes are everything they’re said to be!
 And more!

 Our first two Kunekunes were both adults, a boar and a sow.
 We had a pen to put them in for a few days until they learned us a little, and we learned them.
 From the very first moments we met them, we fell in love!